isomerpages/ura-ilsg-cms/_programmes/i Light River Cruise Shuttle Service.md

 the light art installations or soak in the vibrant waterfront, this shuttle service provides all with a seamless and scenic 10-minute journey across the Bay.&nbsp;</p>
-<p>With regular departures, the i Light river cruise shuttle service offered
+<p>With regular departures, the i Light River Cruise Shuttle Service offered
 by Singapore River Cruise and WaterB will be your hassle-free link between two key locations along the festival route, ensuring you make the most of this captivating celebration of art, innovation and sustainability along